saphyr-rs/saphyr/parser/tools/README.md

 </details>

 While this cannot be shown in Markdown, the output is colored so that it is a bit easier to read.

-## `gen_large_yaml`
-It is hard to find large (100+MiB) real-world YAML files that could be used to benchmark a parser.
-This utility generates multiple large files that are meant to stress the parser with different layouts of YAML files.
-The resulting files do not look like anything that would be encountered in production, but can serve as a base to test several features of a YAML parser.

-The generated files are the following:

-  - `big.yaml`: A large array of records with few fields.
-One of the fields is a description, a large text block scalar spanning multiple lines.
-Most of the scanning happens in block scalars.
-  - `nested.yaml`: Very short key-value pairs that nest deeply.
-  - `small_objects.yaml`: A large array of 2 key-value mappings.
-  - `strings_array.yaml`: A large array of lipsum one-liners (~150-175 characters in length).

-All generated files are meant to be between 200 and 250 MiB in size.

-This tool depends on external dependencies that are not part of `saphyr-parser`'s dependencies or `dev-dependencies` and as such can't be called through `cargo run` directly.
-A dedicated `cargo gen_large_yaml` alias can be used to generate the benchmark files.

 ## `run_bench`
 This is a benchmarking helper that runs the parser on the given file a given number of times and is able to extract simple metrics out of the results.
 The `--output-yaml` flag can be specified to make the output a YAML file that can be fed into other tools.